StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 - `partition_ttl_number`: The number of most recent materialized view partitions to keep.
 After the number of partitions exceeds this value, expired partitions will be deleted.
 StarRocks will periodically check materialized view partitions according to the time interval specified in the FE configuration item `dynamic_partition_check_interval_seconds`, and automatically delete expired partitions.
 When the value is `-1`, all partitions of the materialized view will be preserved.
 Default: `-1`.
 - `partition_refresh_number`: In a single refresh, the maximum number of partitions to refresh.
 If the number of partitions to be refreshed exceeds this value, StarRocks will split the refresh task and complete it in batches.
 Only when the previous batch of partitions is refreshed successfully, StarRocks will continue to refresh the next batch of partitions until all partitions are refreshed.
 If any of the partitions fails to be refreshed, no subsequent refresh tasks will be generated.
 When the value is `-1`, the refresh task will not be split.
 Default: `-1`.
 - `excluded_trigger_tables`: If a base table of the materialized view is listed here, automatic refresh task will not be triggered when the data in the base table is changed.
 This parameter only applies to load-triggered refresh strategy, and is usually used together with the property `auto_refresh_partitions_limit`.
 Format: `[db_name.]table_name`.
 When the value is an empty string, any data change in all base tables triggers the refresh of the corresponding materialized view.
 Default is an empty string.
 - `auto_refresh_partitions_limit`: The number of most recent materialized view partitions that need to be refreshed when a materialized view refresh is triggered.
 You can use this property to limit the refresh range and reduce the refresh cost.
 However, because not all the partitions are refreshed, the data in the materialized view may not be consistent with the base table.
-When the value is `-1`, all partitions will be flushed.
 Default: `-1`.
+When the value is `-1`, all partitions will be refreshed.
+When the value is a positive integer N, StarRocks sorts the existing partitions in chronological order, and refreshes N partitions from the most recent partition.
+If the number of partitions is less than N, StarRocks refreshes all existing partitions.
+If there are dynamic partitions created in advance in your materialized view, StarRocks refreshes the pre-created partitions first, and then the existing partitions.
+Therefore, when setting this parameter, make sure that you have reserved margins for pre-created dynamic partitions.

+### Supported data types

+- Asynchronous materialized views created based on the StarRocks default catalog support the following data types:

+  - DATE
+  - DATETIME
+  - CHAR
+  - VARCHAR
+  - BOOLEAN
+  - TINYINT
+  - SMALLINT
+  - INT
+  - BIGINT
+  - LARGEINT
+  - FLOAT
+  - DOUBLE
+  - DECIMAL
+  - ARRAY
+  - JSON
+  - BITMAP
+  - HLL
+  - PERCENTILE

+> **NOTE**
+>
+> BITMAP, HLL, and PERCENTILE have been supported since v2.4.5.

+- Asynchronous materialized views created based on the StarRocks external catalogs support the following data types:

+  - Hive Catalog

+    - INT/INTEGER
+    - BIGINT
+    - TIMESTAMP
+    - STRING
+    - VARCHAR
+    - CHAR
+    - DOUBLE
+    - FLOAT
+    - DECIMAL
+    - ARRAY

+  - Hudi Catalog

+    - BOOLEAN
+    - INT
+    - DATE
+    - TimeMillis/TimeMicros
+    - TimestampMillis/TimestampMicros
+    - LONG
+    - FLOAT
+    - DOUBLE
+    - STRING
+    - ARRAY
+    - DECIMAL

+  - Iceberg Catalog

+    - BOOLEAN
+    - INT
+    - LONG
+    - FLOAT
+    - DOUBLE
+    - DECIMAL(P, S)
+    - DATE
+    - TIME
+    - TIMESTAMP
+    - STRING
+    - UUID
+    - FIXED(L)
+    - BINARY
+    - LIST

 ### Correspondence of aggregate functions